LBHackney-IT/API-Playbook/docs/clean_architecture.md

 ** Generally, in Gateway and Use Cases, we tend to have Interface Folders. **

 ** Reasons: **
-- When your API interacting with Boundaries, we don't interact with classes directly, but with the Interfaces
+- When your API interacting with Boundaries, we don't interact with classes directly, but with the Interfaces.
 - It makes the app more **testable**
-- It allows us to do **dependancy injection** (we can set up an interface and this gets injected in the app whenever it's needed)
+- It allows us to do **dependancy injection** (we can set up an interface and this gets injected in the app whenever it's needed).

 ** MUST HAVE: **

-- The Interface Folder defines the contract for your implementation
+- The Interface Folder defines the contract for your implementation.
-- Any class that implements an Interface MUST have the 'Execute' method, otherwise your program won't compile properly
+- Any class that implements an Interface MUST have the 'Execute' method, otherwise your program won't compile properly.

 </TextToSpeech>